|THE SACRAMENT OF RECONCILIATION -

 Over time, the forms in which the Sacrament has been administered have changed.
 In the

-confession to a priest was always an option for privately committed sins.
-Whether public or
+private confession to a priest was always an option for privately committed sins.
+Whether

-private confession was made, it was not done alone or in silence to God, but has always been
+public or private confession was made, it was not done alone or in silence to God, but has

-with an evil conscience.
-This is the way of life...On the Lord's Day gather together, break
+prayer with an evil conscience.
+This is the way of life...On the Lord's Day gather together,

-bread, and give thanks, after confessing your transgressions so that your sacrifice may be
+break bread, and give thanks, after confessing your transgressions so that your sacrifice

 (me) There are several Scriptures that refer to the Sacrament of Reconciliation: